-Whether you are overweight and trying to lose weight or want to improve your physical fitness, well-being and quality of life, exercise can be part of the equation.
+If you want to improve your physical fitness, well-being and quality of life, exercise can be part of the equation.
 Gradually building up to a regular exercise routine has many benefits, but sometimes it's easy to fall into some of the disadvantages associated with exercise.
-By obtaining your doctor's approval beforehand and creating a solid game plan, you can make sure you'll enjoy the advantages of exercise.
+By obtaining your doctor's approval beforehand and creating a solid game plan, you can make sure you'll enjoy the long-term benefits of exercise.

 Enjoy Better Health